Dan Byrne

 |

 Dan was called to the bar by Inner Temple in 2005.
-He is an employed barrister (partner) working at AA Thornton (a boutique IP practice in London) and practising in intellectual property litigation.
+He is an employed barrister (partner) working at Venner Shipley and practising in intellectual property litigation.
 He was appointed a Deputy District Judge in 2015 and sits in the county courts in and around London, including in the Intellectual Property Enterprise Court (small claims).
 He has spent a couple of years practising in Paris at one of the largest French firms (Gide Loyrette Nouel) and is a keen advocate for diversity at the bar, whether employed or self-employed.

 |